danielp1218/GitMosaic/README.md

 - Converts input images into a grid suitable for representing as GitHub contribution activity.
 - Automates creating a repository and pushing timestamped commits to render the image on the contributions graph.

+## Prerequisites
+1. `git` is installed onto machine
+2.  `gh` cli installed and authenticated with github account

 ## Run

 Install Rust (if needed)